robin-g-lee/robin-g-lee/README.md

-# Statistics and Data Science Projects
+# Projects and Notes

-Some projects from UCLA and UCSB.
+- Repositories contain old projects while at UCLA and UCSB.
+- See below for notes I use for work/school.

 ## Machine Learning Notes